samuel-ngai/CSC360-MultiThreading/README.md

 ### Conclusion

 Theoretically, multithreading should be faster than regular mode, which uses a single main thread for our operations, but when testing our program on different operating systems, majority of them end up having our multithreading solution having more clock cycles than regular mode.
 However, this depends on many factors.
 There may be ways our program can be implemented better or a better way to parallelize our tasks so that every task can truly be running in parallel with multiple threads.

+Differences in thread execution can also be noticed by the different orderings that our city data prints at.
+With regular mode, we can expect our results to appear in the exact order that we pass through our filepaths but with multithreading mode, the ordering varies.
+This may be caused by different threads being created and going into our critical sections before its predecessors can.